codeconscious/ccvtac/README.md

 ### Using the application

-Once your settings file is ready, run the application with `dotnet run`.
-Optionally, pass `-h` or `--help` for instructions (e.g., `dotnet run -- --help`).
+Once your settings file is ready, run the application with `dotnet run` within the `CCVTAC.Console` directory.
+Alternatively, you can pass `-h` or `--help` for instructions (e.g., `dotnet run -- --help`).

-When the application is running, simply enter at least one YouTube media URL (video, playlist, or channel) at the prompt and press the Enter key.
-You can omit spaces between the URLs.
+When the application is running, simply enter at least one YouTube media URL (video, playlist, or channel) or command at the prompt and press Enter.
+No spaces are necessary.

 You can also enter the following commands:
+- `\help` to see the full list of commands
 - `\quit` or `\q` to quit
 - `\history` to see the URLs you most recently entered
 - `\update-downloader` or `\update-dl` to update yt-dlp using the command in your settings (If you start experiencing constant download errors, try this command)